 The Latin genitive of the constellation name is "Hydri" (pronounced ˈhaɪdraɪ) and it is used to identify some of the brightest stars in this constellation based on the Bayer or Flamsteed star naming convention.
 For instance: α Hydri (the brightest star of Hydrus based on the Bayer catalog); or 23 Hydri (the 23th star in the constellation of Hydrus based on the Flamsteed catalog).

-Sky chart of Hydrus from your location
+Sky Chart of Hydrus Constellation

 Here we provide a simplified sky chart of the Hydrus constellation.
 Alternatively it is possible to locate Hydrus in the night sky using our Online Interactive Planetarium.

-Visibility of Hydrus from your location
+Visibility of Hydrus Constellation

 Hydrus is currently not visible from Greenwich, United Kingdom [change]